kyren/piccolo/README.md

 * Error messages that don't make you want to cry
 * Stack traces
 * Debugger
-* Aggressive optimization and *real* effort towards ensuring that it matches PUC-Rio Lua's performance in all cases.
+* Aggressive optimization and *real* effort towards matching or beating (or even just being within a respectable distance of) PUC-Rio Lua's performance in all cases.
 * Probably much more I've forgotten about

 ## What will probably never be implemented